golang/proposal/design/47916-parameterized-go-types.md

 If `orig` is a `*Named` or `*Signature` type, the length of `targs` matches the number of type parameters, and `verify` is false, `Instantiate` will return a nil error.

-An `Environment` type is introduced to represent an opaque type checking environment.
-This environment may be passed as the first argument to `Instantiate`, or as a field on `Checker`.
-When a single non-nil `env` argument is used for subsequent calls to `Instantiate`, identical instantiations may re-use existing type instances.
-Similarly, passing a non-nil `Environment` to `Config` may result in type instances being re-used during the type checking pass.
+A `Context` type is introduced to represent an opaque type checking context.
+This context may be passed as the first argument to `Instantiate`, or as a field on `Checker`.
+When a single non-nil `ctxt` argument is used for subsequent calls to `Instantiate`, identical instantiations may re-use existing type instances.
+Similarly, passing a non-nil `Context` to `Config` may result in type instances being re-used during the type checking pass.
 This is purely a memory optimization, and callers may not rely on pointer identity for instances: they must still use `Identical` when comparing instantiated types.

 ### Instance information